tomicapretto/latex2r/README.md

 The goal of latex2r is to translate latex formulas to R code.

-THE PACKAGE IS UNDER VERY EARLY DEVELOPMENT.
+THE PACKAGE IS UNDER VERY EARLY DEVELOPMENT, DO NOT USE\!
-DO NOT USE IF YOU DON’T WANT TO SHOOT YOUR FOOT.

 ## Installation